beneills/commonsense-gem/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Todo

++ allow verb conjugates
++ add feature to publish to anonymous pastebins

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/commonsense.
+Bug reports and pull requests are welcome on GitHub at https://github.com/beneills/commonsense-gem